-Paragraphs 5.22 to 5.24 of the statutory guidance issued under the Act makes it clear that we must decide whether or not any premises is used primarily as a garage.
+Paragraph 5.22 of the statutory guidance issued under the Act makes it clear that we must decide whether or not any premises is used primarily as a garage.
 We are aware that different licensing authorities take a number of different approaches to this question.
 This approach allows us to obtain the necessary information for us to reach that decision.